PCECDI/PCECDI/README.md

 ## Licence

-The Source code of PCECDI is under Gnu GPLv3 Licence and all the artwork is under CC0.
-If you not sure about the liscence of a file refer to the [COPYING](COPYING) file.
+### Scope

+This licensing document pertains to:

+- Official PCECDI releases

+- The TheGordonFreeman42 owned branch of the repositories on https://github.com/TheGordonfreeman42/PCECDI including all their ancestor commits

+### Licensing Grant

+All source code files and all the artwork (as defined by the respective license) in scope of this document are under the GPL version 3 or any later version, at your choice.

+The relevant license is provided in the [LISCENCE](LISCENCE) file in this package.